 HOW DO I BOOK THEATRE TICKETS IN LONDON?

-Firstly, it is now common practice for websites to have an ssl certificate – this helps display a certain level of trustworthiness – you need to know that the data that you enter is going to be safe.
+If you want to book London theatre tickets – firstly, it is now common practice for websites to have an ssl certificate – this helps display a certain level of trustworthiness – you need to know that the data that you enter is going to be safe.
 At the very least, when booking tickets, ensure that you enter a ‘secure bookings’ url.
 It is best to book tickets from websites where there is a contact email address and also if possible a contact telephone number displayed – alternatively, a means of contacting your ticket supplier via their social media account.
 There is nothing worse than making a booking online and you receive nothing – you need to be able to contact someone if you need to.
 If something ‘technical’ has gone wrong it is very important to get it rectified and get the tickets that you have paid for!

 OFFICIAL LONDON WEST END THEATRE WEBSITES